How Much are Conveyancing Fees in London

 What are conveyancing fees?

-Conveyancing fees come in two parts:
+Conveyancing service fees come in two parts:

 1. Legal fees